ZhangQuan-hub/TS-DANet/README.md

 ## 6. Auxiliary code for Training and Acknowledgment
 This repo is based on [SSRNET](https://github.com/hw2hwei/SSRNET), which is an exellent work.
 All training architectures are based on SSRNET.
-You should only change the **model.py** file to our proposed model.
+You should only change the **model.py** file to our proposed model.py.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14928469.svg)](https://doi.org/10.5281/zenodo.14928469)